BooneyNoobington/bbfe/README.md

 This file needs three columns.

 * place: consecutive number of a certain character (to be removed in future versions).
 * letter: the character to be placed in the cipher table.
 * abundance: How often does a letter appear statistically in common words of a language?
 Can be chosen at random for non letter characters like dots or exclamation marks.

 To encipher create a new new cipher table navigate to the programing language directory of your choosing.

 For the python variant type:

 ```
-./bbfe.py table --file path_to_write_cipher_table --charset path_to_possible_characters_file
+./bbfe.py table --file path/to/write/cipher/table --charset path/to/possible/characters/file
 ```

 The characters from the charset file will now be randomly placed in the cipher table.